A Fresh Start

-- Organize your books
+1. Organize your Books

-- Forecast your Cash Flow
+2. Forecast your Cash Flow

-- Keep on the top of Invoicing
+3. Stay on top of Invoicing

+Bad debts are amounts owed by customers that cannot be recovered.
 If late payment causes a cash flow headache, then bad debt can be a nightmare.
-Unfortunately, this is all too common for small businesses and can be a significant risk to your cash flow.
+Unfortunately, this is all too common for small businesses as well as startups and can be a significant risk to your cash flow.